msamsami/qna-builder/README.md

 from qnabot import QnABot
 ```

-2. Initialize a bot using a knowledge base
+2. Initialize a bot
 ```python
 bot = QnABot()
 ```

-3. Fit the bot engine to the knowledge base
+3. Fit the bot engine to a knowledge base
 ```python
 bot.fit(data='knowledge_base.json')
 ```